pr0grara/pheedly/README.md

   end
 ```

-Because what we sell at Pheedly is the aggregation of other companies products, our backend is lightweight.
+Because what we produce at Pheedly is the aggregation of other companies products, our backend is lightweight.
 We only keep track of our users, our registered sources and the connections between the two.
 The vast majority of our work is done on the frontend making API calls and rendering their results.

  -  **Frontend: React, Redux, Node.js**